codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 In the second statement, the assignment operator `=` will take something on the right to put into the new box on the left.
-But, that `something` is an expression and your computer firstly need to perform a calculation to get the result.
-The variable named `box` is called to take out the string `'A cat'`.
-A concatenation is processed and the result is a new string `'A cat and another cat'`.
+But, that `something` is an expression and your computer firstly need to perform a calculation to get the result: The variable named `box` is called to take out the string `'A cat'`; A concatenation is processed and the result is a new string `'A cat and another cat'`.
 You can also put the result back into the old box instead of a new box.
 But, I prefer creating a new one since variable name is very useful to describe the state of